 See more In-depth

-- Tips to help you get active.
+- Tip for starting physical activity.
 National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/weight-management/tips-get-active/tips-starting-physical-activity.
-Accessed Oct.
-28, 2015.
+Accessed Dec.
+16, 2020.

 - Physical Activity Guidelines for Americans.
 2nd ed.
 U.S. Department of Health and Human Services. https://health.gov/our-work/physical-activity/current-guidelines.
 Accessed Dec.
 16, 2020.

 - AskMayoExpert.
 Physical activity (adult).
 Mayo Clinic; 2020.

 - Reducing sedentary behaviors: Sit less and move more.
 American College of Sports Medicine. https://www.acsm.org/read-research/resource-library.
 Accessed Dec.
 16, 2020.